BIGJRA/BIGJRA.github.io/rejuv.md

 Compared to Novae, this battle won’t be too hard but is still scary.
 Gallade hits hard and is fast.
-In general, you want to try to set up on one of the weaker Pokémon like Roselia or Larvesta, if you can, it won’t be too awful.
+In general, you want to try to set up on one of the weaker Pokemon like Roselia or Larvesta, if you can, it won’t be too awful.

 After you win, you’ll get the Diamond Fist Badge!
 This enables you to